Natural Contraceptive Methods

 New simpler observation-based method

 The TwoDay method is a new observation-based method that relies on a simple algorithm to help women identify when they are fertile.
 The method is based on monitoring the signs and symptoms of fertility, namely the observation of the presence or absence of cervical secretions.
 The Billings Ovulation Method is based on the same principles; the TwoDay method is another approach to interpreting the changes in the characteristics of cervical secretions that is easier to teach, learn, and use.
 The TwoDay method requires only that a woman monitor the presence and absence of secretions to determine on each day if she is fertile.
-Each woman is taught to consider as “secretions” anything that she perceives coming from her vagina, except menstrual bleeding.
+Each woman is taught to consider as "secretions" anything that she perceives coming from her vagina, except menstrual bleeding.
 The woman asks herself two simple questions each day: (1) Did I note secretions today?
 (2) Did I note secretions yesterday?
 If she notices any secretions (today or yesterday), she is probably fertile, and needs to abstain from unprotected intercourse to avoid pregnancy.
 If she notices no secretions on both days, she is not fertile.
-Analyses of reported secretions correlated with other indices of fertility and ovulation in the WHO data set and in an additional European data set indicate that the TwoDay method would be a highly effective approach to avoid pregnancy9.
+Analysis of reported secretions correlated with other indexes of fertility and ovulation in the WHO data set indicates that the TwoDay method would be a highly effective approach to avoid pregnancy9.

 In theoretical testing, results show that the TwoDay method would be effective in helping couples avoid pregnancy in both the pre-ovulatory and post-ovulatory phases of the cycle.
 Estimated probability of conception for women who abstain from unprotected intercourse according to the method rules is no more than 3%.
 Estimated mean length of the period for abstinence or use of a barrier method for couples practicing the TwoDay method is about 10 days.

-Pilot studies in Guatemala, Peru and the Philippines have tested instructional protocols and materials for the TwoDay method.
+Preliminary studies in Guatemala, Peru and the Philippines have tested instructional protocols and materials for the TwoDay method.
 Results indicate that clients are able to learn and use the method effectively.
 Clients and providers report a high degree of satisfaction with the method.
-Field trials to assess the contraceptive efficacy of this method began in 2002 in Guatemala, Peru, and the Philippines, in both urban and rural settings.
+Field trials to assess the contraceptive efficacy of this method began earlier this year.

 Technologies to assist in the determination of the fertile window